debarshibasak/go-kubeadmclient/Readme.md

 ### What is go-kubeadmclient?

-Golang SDK for creating kubernetes clusters and kubectl.
-The library automatically detects the operating system and then creates the cluster for that particular os.
+Golang SDK for creating kubernetes clusters.
+You can add nodes a cluster too.
+The library automatically detects the operating system and then perform the operation for that particular os.

 ### Why is go-kubeadmclient?

-Currently the only way to create clusters on-prem/vms/baremetal machines is using ansible script or using kubespray.
+Currently the only way to create clusters and add nodes on-prem/vms/baremetal machines is using ansible script or using kubespray.
 `go-kubeadmclient` empowers you with sdk to create cluster so that you can build you logically build clusters.

 #### Install